cakephp/docs/en/controllers/components/authentication.rst

 initial POST or a form.
 If using only basic / digest authenticators you don't require a login action in your controller.
-Stateless authentication will re-verify the user's credentials on each request, this creates a small amount of additional overhead, but allows clients to login in without using cookies and makes is suitable for APIs.
+Stateless authentication will re-verify the user's credentials on each request, this creates a small amount of additional overhead, but allows clients to login without using cookies and makes AuthComponent more suitable for building APIs.

 For stateless authenticators the ``storage`` config should be set to ``Memory`` so that AuthComponent does not use session to storage user record.
 You may also